Shia LaBeouf Anti-Trump Livestream Feed Cut After Gunshots Reportedly Erupt

 However, the stream didn’t last long, with Shia himself putting an end to it after someone cited gunshots close by.

-At this point, it is unknown whether or not the “He Will Not Divide Us” project is dead for good, or if it just suffered another set-back.
+At this point, it is unknown whether or not the “He Will Not Divide Us” project is dead for good, or if it just suffered another setback.
 Shia LaBeouf has yet to update his anti-Trump livestream website with any further details beyond his Thursday Twitter announcement.

 [Featured Image by Pascal Le Segretain/Getty Images]